 Endotoxin has been used to study a variety of conditions that can be modeled by an inflammatory challenge with endotoxin/lipopolysaccharide from E. coli type O113.
 Suffredini, et al, reported the effects of intravenous endotoxin and discussed its role in the study of experimental inflammation.4 Bridging studies evaluated the effects of LPS manufactured by List Labs, administered intravenously, and concluded that a lot produced by List Labs is safe and produced the expected acute self-limiting inflammatory responses including pro-inflammatory cytokine responses with the expected level of adverse effects.5,6,7,8

-Endotoxin is used as an inflammatory challenge to study treatment modalities for a variety of conditions that can be induced, such as depression,9,10,11,12 lung inflammation13,14 and cardio-metabolic disease.15,16 Fullerton describes the use of endotoxin by IV challenge to reproducibly model acute or chronic inflammation and to study the effects of therapeutic interventions.17 Van Lier, et al, used List Labs' GMP LPS product intravenously to model systemic inflammatory response similar to sepsis and to study pharmacological interventions.18
+Endotoxin is used as an inflammatory challenge to study treatment modalities for a variety of conditions that can be induced, such as depression,9,10,11,12 lung inflammation13,14 and cardio-metabolic disease.15,16 Fullerton, et al, describes the use of endotoxin by IV challenge to reproducibly model acute or chronic inflammation and to study the effects of therapeutic interventions.17 Van Lier, et al, used List Labs' GMP LPS product intravenously to model systemic inflammatory response similar to sepsis and to study pharmacological interventions.18

-By the inhalation route, LPS induces inflammation and dendritic cell maturation as a Toll-like receptor 4 (TLR4) ligand.18 Ex vivo preparation of experimental cancer vaccines have utilized LPS in the cocktail to mature dendritic cells.19,20
+By the inhalation route, LPS induces inflammation and dendritic cell maturation as a Toll-like receptor 4 (TLR4) ligand.19 Ex vivo preparation of experimental cancer vaccines have utilized LPS in the cocktail to mature dendritic cells.20,21

 Production and Characterization